Find out why you need OCD therapy and what you need to know about OCD Therapy

 How OCD impacts friends and family

-If a friend, or a family member is struggling with OCD it can be extremely time consuming, frustrating, and keep all of you trapped in rituals and “workarounds” in your household.
-Often, it seems like its easier to just help them.
-OCD impacts families and friendships, so please give me a call to see how I can help or you can click the link below to find educational resources from the International OCD Foundation.
+If a friend or a family member is struggling with OCD, it can be extremely time consuming, frustrating, and keep you trapped in rituals and “workarounds” in your household.
+Often, it seems like it’s easier to just help them.
+OCD impacts families and friendships, so please give us a call at (720) 295-9522 to see how we can help or you can click the link below to find educational resources from the International OCD Foundation.

 In conclusions, OCD is not a term to use lightly, it is a specific disorder that is very impactful on a persons day to day activities.
-Please call to find out how I can help with Obsessive Compulsive Disorder OCD for Therapy in Lakewood.
-Because ERP therapy is the most effective way to fight OCD, therapy is the way through this disorder.
-Whe will start with a phone conversation to gauge how you a impacted by OCD.
+Please call (720) 295-9522 to find out how we can help with Obsessive Compulsive Disorder OCD for Therapy in Lakewood.
+Because ERP therapy is the most effective way to fight OCD, we utilize this therapy as the way to manage this disorder.
+We will start with a phone conversation to gauge how you a impacted by OCD.
 Then we will schedule you for an intake session when were can assess your OCD.
 CBT and ERP therapy is structured to work on goals and completing exposures in therapy and at home.
 Sometimes, we will work outside of the office in places such as in your home or out in the community to provide real life exposures to combat OCD.

 I do not trust the treatment for OCD therapy